oegedijk/explainerdashboard/docs/source/index.rst

 Or you can use the primitives provided by the ``Explainer`` to construct your own project-specific dashboard using plotly dash.

+Supports all scikit-learn compatible models (that are compatible with the shap library), including LogisticRegression, RandomForest, XGBoost, LightGBM and CatBoost.

 Example
 =======